 Simple English definitions for legal terms

-Read a random definition: status, law of
+Read a random definition: net loss

 Public domain refers to creative works that are no longer protected by copyright, trademark, or patent.
 This means that anyone can use, copy, or perform the work without permission from the original creator.
 Works become public domain when the copyright expires, is not properly renewed, deliberately placed in the public domain by the owner, or not eligible for copyright protection.
 However, new works based on public domain works can be copyrighted if they are transformative or have a creative new take.
 For example, Shakespeare's plays are in the public domain, but a new movie based on one of his plays can be copyrighted if it has a unique twist.